JonathanGoh95/fitness-tracking-app/README.md

 - Add my workout data with details, such as the workout type, duration, etc.
 - Edit my workout data.
 - Securely logout before ending the session.
-- Stay logged in even after closing the browser via atomWithStorage.
+- Automatically logout after a period of time/inactivity (i.e. 1 hour) using PyJWT's Expiration Functionality

 ### As an Admin, I want to:
 - View all user accounts and their workout data for easy management.